ubergeekady/adyhub/src/pages/about.md

 layout: 'layouts/page.njk'
 ---

+(To hire me, drop a mail to ubergeekady at gmail.)

 Hello.
 I am Aditya Singh.
 I am a programming geek and entrepreneur based out of Delhi.
 I have been a startup founder once and have completed many web technology projects on multiple languages / frameworks / cloud platforms.
 I am a tech autodidact and have been on the scene since i was 10.

 I have created this blog to share my notes and learnings which might be of use to others.